So, you want to add a live chat button to your website? Or maybe you already have one, but feel like it’s not working the way it should be?

 Usually, companies use third-party solutions for adding a live chat button.
 The whole integration process usually takes a couple of clicks and around 2-3 minutes, so you won’t need any extraordinary technical skills.

-There are a plethora of live chat tools on the market these days, which are all different by their UX, looks and customization options.
+There is a plethora of live chat software on the market these days, which is all different by their UX, looks, and customization options.
 The installation process may also differ a little bit, but not much.

 Usually, after you’ve signed up, a tool will offer you a code snippet.
 You’d need to paste this code right before the closing </body> tag of every page that you want to have a live chat button on.
 That’s right – if you don’t want to have it on all of your pages, you just paste the code wherever you need and ignore the rest.

 People often think of a live chat button as something that only websites can have when in fact mobile apps can benefit from it a lot.
-Not only is it a great way to resolve users’ issues immediately, but also an additional channel for you to get in touch with them.
-By integrating a live chat button into your Android or iOS app you ensure higher customer service quality.
-This can be done with the help of HelpCrunch SDK.
+Not only is it a great way to resolve users’ issues immediately but also an additional channel for you to get in touch with them.

 When choosing chatting software, pay attention to their customization options in the first place.
 I mean you’d probably want your live chat button and the whole widget to look like an integral part of your website.
 To do so, you would have to change it dramatically – from its color and position on a website to custom images and proactive greetings.
 But more on this later.

-Pricing: free — $17 per agent per month (if billed annually)
+Pricing: free — $15 per team member per month (if billed monthly)

 In terms of widget customization, HelpCrunch also leaves its competition behind.
-You can change virtually anything about your live chat button right in the ‘Settings’ section — like its color, accompanying text, position and even add a custom photo button.
+You can change virtually anything about your live chat button right in the Settings section –> Website widgets –> Widget customization and choose its color, accompanying text, position, and even add a custom photo button.

-On top of live chat, HelpCrunch also offers auto messages, email marketing tools, and pop-up functionality, but that is a completely different story 🙂
+On top of live chat, HelpCrunch also offers a chatbot, auto messages, email marketing tools, and pop-up functionality, but that is a completely different story 🙂

 The good news is, you still can customize it drastically or create your custom one but only with the help of JavaScrip code snippets, classes and methods.
 Yes, it’s way too complicated and way too limited.
 On the plus side, Intercom’s design is quite cool as it is.